Askatu Bakery: History

+Askatu has participated in Seattle Restaurant Week.
+In 2023, the business participated in the Downtown Renton Chocolate Crawl.

 Reception

-Lindsey Kirschman included the bakery in the Seattle Post-Intelligencer's 2021 list of "the 14 best Seattle confectioneries for holiday sweets, treats".
+Lindsey Kirschman included the bakery in the Seattle Post-Intelligencer's 2021 list of the 14 best confectioneries in Seattle for holiday sweets and treats.
 In 2022, Sabra Boyd of Eater Seattle wrote, "Askatu's gluten-free baguettes boast a crunchy Maillard crust and beautiful crumb when sliced; a precise mix of proteins create the texture that every nostalgic celiac or gluten-intolerant person longs for.
 (This might sound like over-the-top praise, but for many, life without bread can feel limiting.)"
-Boyd, Dylan Joffe, and Maggy Lehmicke included the bakery in a 2022 overview of "where to eat fantastic gluten-free food in Seattle".
+Boyd, Dylan Joffe, and Maggy Lehmicke included the bakery in a 2022 overview of "where to eat fantastic gluten-free food in Seattle", and Harry Cheadle included Askatu in Eater Seattle's 2023 list of 18 of the city's "most perfect" bakeries.
+Noms magazine included Askatu in a 2023 list of Seattle's twelve best bakeries.